mmoedinhas/DISS_2020/README.md

 `Game` folder
 ------
 Contains all the code needed for the game to run in development mode

+### Debugging with Story Viewer
+A debug view of the story is available for development of the game.
+It shows the graph of the current story and the current story node that the player is in.
+For more information on how to enable this debugging tool, see [this](hello)

 ### Game Controls
 **Arrow keys:** move